janmaarten-a11y/homepage-md/README.md

 - `- icon: url` — custom icon override (indented, under a bookmark)
 - Everything else is silently ignored — add comments, notes, or blank lines freely

+## Themes

+Themes are CSS files in `themes/`.
+The server discovers them at startup and lists them in the View options toolbar.

+1. Create a `.css` file in `themes/` (e.g., `themes/ocean.css`)
+2. Override design tokens (`:root { --color-bg: ...; }`) and/or component styles
+3. For light/dark mode support, add `.is-light` and `.is-dark` selectors
+4. Restart the server — the theme appears in the toolbar automatically

+The built-in Terminal theme (`themes/terminal.css`) is a full example.
+See `custom.css` for the complete list of design tokens.

+## Accessibility

+**homepage.md** is a personal project, but is designed to work well for everyone including people who use screen readers, keyboard-only navigation, or other assistive technologies.
+In addition to skip links, respecting reduced motion, and clear focus indicators, a lot of work has gone into keyboard accessibility.
+Every feature works without a mouse.
+A single tab stop per bookmark keeps navigation fast; arrow keys reveal edit and copy actions.
+Press `/` to jump to search and `?` for the full shortcut list.

 ## Keyboard shortcuts

 | Key | Action |